mertizal/mertizal/README.md

 ## Thanks

 Thank you for checking out this README!
-If you have any feedback or suggestions, please feel free to contact me.
+If you have any feedback or suggestions, please contact me.